Emmy Rossum Shows Off Killer Curves At Emmy Consideration Event For ‘Shameless’

 The Shameless star’s stunning black mini dress featured a sweetheart neckline and cape-style sleeves.
 The extra short mini dress did an incredible job showcasing Emmy’s incredible legs.
 Her black ankle-strapped heels really pulled the outfit together.
 Emmy went with two simple accessories which included diamond drop earrings and a small black clutch purse.

-Even the Shameless star’s makeup didn’t divert too much attention from that gorgeous black dress as she wore dark shadow around her eyes, gorgeous long eye lashes, and dark pink matte lip color.
+Even the Shameless star’s makeup didn’t divert too much attention from that gorgeous black dress as she wore dark shadow around her eyes, gorgeous long eyelashes, and dark pink matte lip color.

 #Shameless stars @EmmyRossum and @WilliamHMacy attended an Emmy FYC event tonight – can you believe the show has never received an Outstanding Comedy Series nom?! https://t.co/fBTMNociFi